 3. Atchafalaya Swamp Tour

 You must not leave Lafayette Louisiana without touring the Atchafalaya Basin (aka Atchafalaya Swamp).
-One of the most memorable and best Lafayette experiences is a swamp tour with Basin Landing Airboat Swamp Tours in Breaux Bridge.
+One of the most memorable and best Lafayette experiences is a swamp tour with Basin Landing Airboat Swamp Tours or McGee’s Louisiana Swamp and Airboat Tours in Breaux Bridge.
+Both operators are located along Henderson Levee Road and explore the same area.

 See gators, iconic oak-dripped cypress trees, alligators, bald eagles and ospreys, and more gators.
 You KNOW you want to see gators!
-Enjoy the airboat ride but also allow time to explore the fun gift shop.
+Enjoy the airboat ride but also allow time to explore their fun gift shops.

 4. Lafayette Louisiana is Live Music Nirvana